 Since the beginning, SCUMC volunteers to host a week each winter, providing a warm, safe place for homeless guests overnight in our church.
 Other churches and organizations also host WATTS, thus providing shelter to the homeless during the 20 coldest weeks of winter from November through March.
-From 7:00 PM to 7:00 AM, dinner and breakfast are provided along with sleeping accommodations for 35 guests and a shower trailer.
+From 7:00 PM to 7:00 AM, dinner and breakfast are provided along with sleeping accommodations for 35 guests.
 Homeless individuals are admitted on a first-come, first-served basis: transportation is provided by WATTS from Winchester to our church each evening, and then back in the mornings.
-Find out more on their website.
+Find out more on the WATTS website.

 SCUMC Lead Volunteers for WATTS are Deborah Phillips and Diane Clawson.

 **Our WATTS week for the 2022-2023 season is November 19-26.
 Volunteers are needed!
 Sign up to help: Go to Sign Up Genius